 Players Placed by Age and Weight

-The NJFL and WSJF&C add another layer of protection by placing players in their division based on age and weight (below).
+The NJFL and WSJF&C add another layer of protection by placing players in their division based on age and weight.
 This helps ensure that athletes are playing against peers of similar size and maturity.
 It helps prevents scenarios where a smaller-in-stature-8-year old faces a very tall and/or strong 9- or 10-year-old player.
 Go to the Registration page for the latest chart

 Athletic Trainers Part of UW and Children's Hospital Partnership

 As part of the study, Children’s and the UW provided professional athletic trainers at all league games.
 Parents and staff also received educational materials on prevention and recognition of injury.
 Drs.
 Stan Herring, Sam Browd, and Fred Rivara managed the research that provide important knowledge on prevention and management of injuries in young athletes.
 Participation in this effort also allowed trainers to assist with game injuries and, in the rare event of a concussion, ensure the player is provided quality immediate care and follow-up.